-Form of Benefit Settlemen t Elected by Member Lump sum 70% of active members under age 55, and 40% of active members over age 55, elect to receive their benefit entitlement in a lump sum Annuity purchase All remaining members are assumed to elect to receive their benefit entitlement in the form of a deferred or immediate pension.
-These benefits are assumed to be settled through the purchase of deferred or immediate annuities from a life insurance company.
-Basis for Benefits Assume ed to be Settled through a Lump Sum Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B Interest rate: 2.5% per year for 10 years, 2.6% per year thereafter Partially indexed interest rates: 1.5% per year for 10 years, 1.6% per year thereafter Basis for Benefits Assume ed to be Settled through the Purchase of an Annuity Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B Adjustment to mortality rates: No adjustment Interest rate: 2.96% per year based on a duration of 11.0 years determined for the liabilities assumed to be settled through the purchase of an annuity.
-Partially indexed interest rate: 0.52% per year based on a duration of 11.0 years determined for the liabilities assumed to be settled through the purchase of an annuity Retirement Age Maximum value: Members are assumed to retire at the age which maximizes the value of their entitlement from the Plan based on the eligibility requirements which have been met at the valuation date Grow-in: Grow-in benefits have not been valued, as an election has been made to exclude grow-in benefits for members of the Plan, as permitted for jointly sponsored pension plans per Section 74.1 of the Act Other Assumptions Final average earnings: Based on actual pensionable earnings over the averaging period Family composition: Same as for going concern valuation Maximum pension limit: \$3,092.22 per year Termination expenses: \$20,000,000
+Form of Benefit Settlement Elected by Member 70% of active members under age 55, and 40% of active members over age 55, elect to receive their benefit entitlement in a lump sum All remaining members are assumed to elect to receive their benefit entitlement in the form of a deferred or immediate pension.
+These benefits are assumed to be settled through the purchase of deferred or immediate annuities from a life insurance company. ed to be Settled through a Lump Sum 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B 1.2% per year for 10 years, 2.8% per year thereafter 0.8% per year for 10 years, 1.3% per year thereafter 50% probability that pension will commence at the age which maximizes the value of their entitlement from the Plan and 50% probability that pension will commence at the earliest age that an unreduced pension is available, both based on the eligibility requirements which have been met at the valuation date

+Basis for Benefits Assume ed to be Settled through the Purchase of an Annuity Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B Adjustment to mortality rates: No adjustment Interest rate: 2.50% per year based on a duration of 11.0 years determined for the liabilities assumed to be settled through the purchase of an annuity.
+Partially indexed interest rate: 0.04% per year Retirement age: Members are assumed to retire at the age that maximizes the value of their entitlement from the Plan, based on the eligibility requirements that have been met at the valuation date Other Assumptions Grow-in: Grow-in benefits have not been valued, as an election has been made to exclude grow-in benefits for members of the Plan, as permitted for jointly sponsored pension plans per Section 74.1 of the Act Final average earnings: Based on actual pensionable earnings over the averaging period Family composition: Same as for going concern valuation Maximum pension limit: \$3,245.56 per year Termination expenses: \$20,000,000